deluf/deluf.github.io/content/2025/inverted-index.md

 - A Hadoop-based solution
 - A Spark-based solution

-We evaluated all implementations on a distributed cluster (courtesy of the University of Pisa) using real-world datasets from [Project Gutenberg](https://www.gutenberg.org/) (UTF-8 books), ranging from 500 KB to 5 GB.
+We evaluated all implementations on a cluster of three nodes (courtesy of the University of Pisa) using real-world datasets from [Project Gutenberg](https://www.gutenberg.org/) (`UTF-8` books), ranging from `500 KB` to `5 GB`.

-Thanks to the limited RAM, the Hadoop solution showed performance comparable to Spark when tuned properly, while Python excelled in simplicity and low memory usage for smaller datasets.
+Thanks to the limited RAM of the nodes (`7 GB`), the Hadoop solution showed performance comparable to Spark when tuned properly, while Python excelled in simplicity and low memory usage for smaller datasets.

-This project offered hands-on experience with big data tools and showcased the trade-offs between simplicity, scalability, and efficiency in cloud-native applications.

 {{< space 40 >}}